dokku/prop/README.md

 # prop

-A golang-based cli interface for manipulating config backed by various datastores
+A golang-based cli interface for manipulating config backed by various datastores.